The BEST Italian Dressing (Easy + Homemade)

 Ingredients

-- ½ cup extra-virgin olive oil OR neutral vegetable oil, such as sunflower or safflower
+- ½ cup extra-virgin olive oil OR neutral vegetable oil, such as sunflower, safflower, or avocado oil

 - 2 tablespoons water